BranDenn/SvelDocs/src/lib/markdown/getting-started/introduction.md

 ## Ready to Dive In?

-Head over to the [Quick Start](/docs/quick-start) section to clone the repository and launch your own document.
+Head over to the [Quick Start](/docs/quick-start) section to clone the repository and launch your own documentation.

 OR